em1rc0lak/DiagCovidPNA-pytorch-implementation/README.md

 This is a deep learning system for COVID-19 and pneumonia diagnosis from chest X-ray images using transfer learning with Xception, Inception-v3, and Inception-ResNet-v2 architectures.
 The code implements the paper: https://doi.org/10.1007/s00500-023-08915-1

-## Reproduction Results
-Expriments are reproduced with the exact details in the paper.

-- Models 1–5 and 7-9: Successfully reproduced with results being consistent with the original reported performance.
-- Model 6 (Inception-V3 fine-tuned model): The model was unable to perform unlike the paper, likely due to differences in transfer learning based fine tuning of the Inception-V3 backbone.

 ## Overview

 This project implements a hybrid diagnostic system that classifies chest X-rays into four categories: